dvorst/FitDiodeToData/README.md

 # FitDiodeToData
-Fits Shockley diode model with series resistance to data
+Able to fit Shockley diode model with series resistance to data